Podcast with Dr. Gil Tippy, clinical director of the DIR/Floortime® Rebecca School in Manhattan

 Now…Highlights From, and Elaboration On, the Podcast with Dr. Gil Tippy

-As Dr. Tippy says, one of the most important pieces of the DIR/Floortime® intervention is that the practitioner has to have in his/her mind where the child is on the developmental ladder.
-At each given moment, what guides the intervention is knowing where the child is developmentally, thus a thorough understanding of the functional emotional developmental capacities (FEDCs) is essential.
+As Dr. Tippy says, one of the most important pieces of DIR/Floortime is that the practitioner has to have in his/her mind where the child is on the developmental ladder.
+At each given moment, what guides the practice is knowing where the child is developmentally, thus a thorough understanding of the functional emotional developmental capacities (FEDCs) is essential.

 Attunement: ‘Reading’ the Child

 Being attuned to a child means really being ‘in it’ with him or her.
 It is truly sharing an experience together.
 It is not only having empathy for the child’s experience.
 It is not only being able to read the child’s signals.
 It is not only understanding the child’s individual differences and his/her sensory profile.
 But it is also, on top of all of these things, adjusting and continually gauging your responses and initiations accordingly.

 How Do We Apply Just the Right Tension?